aleksnavratil/polish-for-normal-people/polish_textbook.md

 There are five carów.
 ```

 So you see that the Polish word for `car` changes, depending on how many cars there are.
+This is of course not at all a unique feature of cars alone, and is instead relevant any time you're counting anything or dealing with quantities in Polish.
+And the ending transformations we've used above are only one of several possibilities, as usual depending on gender etc.

 ## A rough estimate of word-form-complexity

 At this point we can try back-of-napkin math to estimate the complexity here.
 Most words come in 7 declension forms, and approximately 2 or 3 genders, and approximately 2 or 3 pluralities.
 The practical consequence of this is a combinatorial explosion in word forms.
 We find (7 declension forms * ~3 genders * ~2 pluralities) ~= 42 versions of each word, which you'll have to know about and choose correctly and understand in real time.
 On the bright side, some of these ~42 are duplicates of each other, perhaps due to a shortage of easily-pronouncable suffixes.
 And others of them follow approximate patterns, where even if you don't have the correct word form memorized, you can usually reason your way through to a plausible-sounding guess of the proper word form, given a little time to think.
 However, you'll still have to keep track of all these rules/patterns, which is widely regarded as one of the harder parts of learning Polish.
-Also, the situation is somewhat complicated by the fact that some (many) (declension+gender+plurality) rules do not resolve to a single transformation or ending.
+Also, the situation is somewhat complicated by the fact that some (many) declension+gender+plurality transformation rules do not resolve to a single transformation or ending.
 Meaning, the ending for locative singular neuter might be any of `ie`, `le`, `śle`, `rze`, `ście`, or `ździe` or other options, depending on [many many factors](https://courseofpolish.com/grammar/cases/locative-case/nouns/neuter-singular-nouns).
-So it's not like each declension form has only a single possibility for its ending.
+So it's not like each declension form has only a single possibility for its ending, and in practice our estimate above of "42 possible forms" is a severe simplification.

 Complicating the situation somewhat, normal Polish people mostly cannot for the life of them explain this declension-form situation to you; they do it correctly without thinking.
-If you ask Polish people "why do I need to apply declension-form-suffix X to word Y in situation Z??", Polish people will think for a moment, then nod and sagely say something like "it's kogo/czego", and proceed to look satisfied with themselves as if this pronouncement has dispositively concluded the matter.
+If you ask Polish people "why do I need to apply declension-form-suffix X to word Y in situation Z??", Polish people will think for a moment, then nod and sagely say something like "it's kogo/czego," and proceed to look satisfied with themselves as if this pronouncement has dispositively concluded the matter.
 They're right, of course, it is in fact "kogo/czego," and they know how to apply that in practice, but them telling you those two words is *far* from a complete explanation of what's happening under the hood.
 And you, a confused foreigner, remain totally baffled.
 So speaking Polish and teaching Polish are two separate skills, more so than in most disciplines.
 Of course teaching basketball or ballet is not the same as being a good basketball player or a good ballerina, but the teaching-doing gap is extra wide for Polish.

 ## Pronunciation and spelling